ggengras/tse/README.md

-# CS50 Tiny Search Engine
+# 'Tiny' Search Engine
 ## Graeme Gengras - Spring 2018

+In the midst of development ...

 To build, run `make`.